clairechabas/auth-firebase-next-react-jotai/README.md

 <br />

-3. Set the environment variables

-Copy the `.env.example` into a `.env.local` file and set each variable with your own values.
+3. Set the environment variables: copy the `.env.example` into a `.env.local` file and set each variable with your own values.

 <br />